cjohansson/emacs-ssh-deploy/README.md

 * Automatic and manual detection of remote changes of files using local revisions
 * Launch remote `eshell` terminals in base or relative directory
 * Launch remote `dired` browsing in base or relative directory
+* Launch difference sessions for files using `ediff`
-* Launch difference sessions for files and directories using `ediff-mode`
+* Launch difference sessions for directories using a custom implementation of recursive directory differences over TRAMP based on `ediff`
+* Rename files and directories on local host and have it mirrored on the remote
+* Delete files and directories on local host and have it mirrored on the remote
-* Supports asynchronous operations if `async.el` is installed.
-(You need to setup an automatic authorization for this, i.e. `~/.netrc` or key-based password-less authorization)
+* All operations support asynchronous mode if `async.el` is installed.
+(You need to setup an automatic authorization for this, i.e. `~/.netrc` and/or key-based password-less authorization)
-* Supports renaming and deletion of files and directories on local host and mirrored on remote

 The idea for this plug-in was to mimic the behavior of **PhpStorm** deployment functionality.